CIA fake vaccination campaign in Pakistan

 During the manhunt for Osama bin Laden, the CIA ran a covert operation utilizing a fake hepatitis vaccine program in Pakistan to illicitly collect blood samples to confirm the presence of bin Laden or his family.
-The CIA recruited physician Shakil Afridi to administer hepatitis vaccines, and used the collected DNA to compare with the DNA of bin Laden's sister, who died in Boston in 2010.
+The CIA allegedly recruited physician Shakil Afridi to administer hepatitis B vaccines, and used the collected DNA to compare with the DNA of bin Laden's sister, who died in Boston in 2010.

-The program was ultimately unsuccessful in locating Osama bin Laden.
-It led to the arrest of a participating physician, Shakil Afridi, and was widely ridiculed as undermining public health.
+The program was ultimately unsuccessful in locating bin Laden.
+It led to the arrest of Shakil Afridi, and was widely ridiculed as undermining public health.
 The program is credited with increasing vaccine hesitancy in Pakistan and a rise in violence against healthcare workers for being perceived as spies.
 The rise in vaccine hesitancy following the program led to the re-emergence of polio in Pakistan, with Pakistan having by far the largest number of polio cases in the world by 2014.